raspberrypilearning/321-make-mentor-guide/en/step_7.md

 ### Upgrade

-If your creators have time and they want to take their project further, then they are encouraged to do this in the upgrade step.
+If your creators have time and they want to take their project further, then they are encouraged to do this in the **Upgrade** step.
 They can revisit the projects on the introduction page to get more inspiration for expanding on what they have achieved.

 ### Share